gemini3d/mat_gemini/Readme.md

 * read simulation output
 * plot simulation

-Matlab &ge; R2017b is required.
-Optionally, Matlab &ge; R2020a has better plot quality due to new Matlab graphics backend and functions.
+Matlab R2020a Update 5 and newer have better plot quality due to new Matlab graphics backend.

 ## Quick Start